jasnow/railroader-site/source/_posts/2011-10-25-brakeman-0-dot-8-3-released.markdown

 ### Fix for .tabs Format

-Brakeman will now pay attention to the `-w` flag (setting minimum confidence levels) when using the `.tabs` format.
+Railroader will now pay attention to the `-w` flag (setting minimum confidence levels) when using the `.tabs` format.

 ### Escape Error Messages in HTML